Mark Sanchez: Washington Redskins

 On November 19, 2018, Sanchez signed with the Washington Redskins to serve as the backup to Colt McCoy, after starter Alex Smith suffered a season-ending leg injury.

 Sanchez made his first appearance with the Redskins for an injured McCoy in a 28–13 loss to his former team, the Philadelphia Eagles.
 He completed 13 passes from 21 attempts for 100 yards and an interception.
 Sanchez became the starter after McCoy fractured his fibula in the game.
-In Week 14, Sanchez was benched at halftime in a 40–16 loss to the New York Giants in favor for Josh Johnson, after throwing two interceptions and only 38 yards in the first half.
+In Week 14, Sanchez was benched at halftime during a 40–16 loss to the New York Giants in favor for Josh Johnson, after throwing two interceptions and only 38 yards in the first half.
 The next day, the Redskins named Johnson their starter for the Week 15 game against the Jacksonville Jaguars.

 Retirement

 Sanchez announced his retirement on July 23, 2019, and subsequently took a position with ESPN's college football coverage.
-In mid 2021, Sanchez moved from ESPN to Fox where he calls NFL games and appears on FS1 studio shows.
+In 2021, Sanchez moved from ESPN to Fox, where he called NFL games and appears on FS1 studio shows.